WebAssembly/wasm-c-api/README.md

 * Host functions and host globals are created through auxiliary modules constructed on the fly, to work around limitations in JS API.

+* `Shared<Module>` is currently implemented via serialisation, since V8 does not currently have direct support for cross-isolate sharing.

 ### TODO